pompeii-labs/magma/README.md

 This is a great way to add custom logging, validation, data sanitization, etc.

 **Types**:
-- "preCompletion": Runs before the LLM call is made, takes in a MagmaUserMessage
+- "preCompletion": Runs before the LLM call is made, takes in the user message as a string
-- "onCompletion": Runs after the agent generates a text response, takes in a MagmaAssistantMessage
+- "onCompletion": Runs after the agent generates a text response, takes in the assistant message as a string
 - "preToolExecution": Runs before a tool is executed, takes in a MagmaToolCall
 - "onToolExecution": Runs after a tool is executed, takes in a MagmaToolResult
+- "onMainFinish": Runs on the last assistant completion in a main loop, takes in the final assistant message as a string

 **Important Notes**:
 - You can have unlimited middleware methods
-- Middleware methods can manipulate the message they take in
+- You can return from middleware methods to modify the message being passed in
 - Middleware methods can throw errors to adjust the flow of the agent

+**Modification Handling**
+- If preCompletion middleware returns a string, the user message is replaced by that string and the flow continues.
+This change applies to the message history as well
+- If onCompletion middleware returns a string, the assistant message is replaced by that string and the flow continues.
+This change applies to the message history as well
+- If preToolExecution middleware returns a MagmaToolCall, the original tool call is replaced by the new one and the flow continues.
+This change applies to the message history as well
+- If onToolExecution middleware returns a MagmaToolResult, the original tool result is replaced by the new one and the flow continues.
+This change applies to the message history as well
+- If onMainFinish middleware returns a string, the original string is replaced by that string and is returned as the final string from main.
+This change DOES NOT apply to the message history

 **Error Handling**:
 - If preCompletion middleware throws an error, the error message is supplied as if it were the assistant message.
 The user and assistant messages are also removed from the conversation history
 - If onCompletion middleware throws an error, the error message is supplied to the LLM, and it tries to regenerate a response.
-The assistant message is not added to the conversation history
+The assistant message is not added to the conversation history until no error is thrown
-- If preToolExecution middleware throws an error, the error message is supplied as if it were the response from the tool
+- If preToolExecution middleware throws an error, the error message is supplied to the LLM, and it tries to generate a response.
+The tool call message is not added to the conversation history until no error is thrown
 - If onToolExecution middleware throws an error, the error message is supplied as if it were the response from the tool
+- If onMainFinish middleware throws an error, the error message is supplied to the LLM, and it tries to regenerate a response.
+The assistant message is not added to the conversation history until no error is thrown
 ```ts
 import { MagmaAgent } from "@pompeii-labs/magma";
 import { middleware } from "@pompeii-labs/magma/decorators";